Alexandre Avril: Early life and career

+Political career

+A member of the Union for a Popular Movement (UMP) from 2007, Avril worked on François Fillon's 2017 presidential campaign.
+In 2017, he launched a digital grievances book for the Sologne region.

-Avril campaigned under the slogan "United for Salbris" during the 2020 municipal elections, as the lead candidate of an independent right-wing list.
+In 2020, Avril campaigned under the slogan "United for Salbris" during the municipal elections, as the lead candidate of an independent right-wing list.
 He was elected mayor during the second round, beating the other list with nearly 58% of electoral votes.
-In July 2020, he was elected president of Sologne des Rivières.
-In the 2021 regional election in Centre-Val de Loire, he was designated as lead candidate of the Union of the Right and Centre in Loir-et-Cher, and was elected to the regional council.
-He was elected unopposed as leader of The Republicans in Loir-et-Cher in November 2023, and took office in March 2024.
-He defended his PhD thesis, on the philosophies of René Girard and Friedrich Nietzsche, in December 2023.
+In July 2020, he was elected president of the intermunicipal council Sologne des Rivières.
+In the 2021 regional election in Centre-Val de Loire, he was designated as lead candidate of the Union of the Right and Centre in Loir-et-Cher, and was elected to the Regional Council.

+He was elected unopposed as leader of The Republicans in Loir-et-Cher in November 2023.

 Ahead of the 2024 legislative election, Avril supported Éric Ciotti's alliance with the National Rally.
-In September 2024, he announced his intention to resign as leader of the Loir-et-Cher Republicans the following month, in order to join Ciotti's newly founded Union of the Right for the Republic.
-In October 2024, he was appointed as a vice president of the UDR.
+In September 2024, he joined the newly created Union of the Right for the Republic (UDR) as Vice President for studies and program development.